mattConn/gh-test/src/copy/portfolio.md

 ## Portfolio

+A list of some projects I have worked on and technology used.

 <hr>

 ### Charlie Article "TL;DR"
 <a href="http://helloitscharlie.com/tldr" target="_blank">http://helloitscharlie.com/tldr</a>

 - **ScrollMagic**
-	- Used for capturing scroll and firing scroll events.
+	- Used for capturing and firing scroll events.
 - **GreenSock**
 	- Used for detailed animations.
 - **JQuery**
-	- Used for rapid interaction scripting with cross-browser support
+	- Used for interaction scripting with cross-browser support
 - **SASS**
 	- Used for rendering reusable styles via mixins, partials and variables
 - **Gulp**